BedrockFrontiers/social-app/algorithms/recommendations.md

 - **Batch Processing:** Evaluate posts in batches rather than in real-time to save on computational resources.
 - **Caching Popular Content:** Frequently engaged posts can be cached and reused in recommendations, reducing computation time.
 - **Distributed Systems:** As user interaction grows, the system can distribute the recommendation workload across multiple servers or nodes.

-## Future Enhancements

-- **Machine Learning Integration:** Over time, machine learning models can be integrated to automatically adjust weights based on user behavior, improving the accuracy of recommendations.
-- **Real-Time Feedback:** Implement real-time adjustments based on the user’s immediate actions (e.g., scrolling past a post without engaging might decrease its relevance score).

-## Conclusion

-The Tidal recommendation algorithm uses a combination of engagement signals, social network interactions, platform-wide trends, and post recency to curate a highly personalized feed for each user.
-By continuously refining these signals and introducing advanced techniques like machine learning, the system can adapt to the evolving needs of the user base, delivering a dynamic and engaging social media experience.